-PPARA (Peroxisome Proliferator-Activated Receptor Alpha) is a Protein Coding gene.
-Diseases associated with PPARA include tularemia and alcoholic cardiomyopathy.
-Among its related pathways are L1CAM interactions and Apoptotic Pathways in Synovial Fibroblasts.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and protein domain specific binding.
-An important paralog of this gene is NR1I2.
+PPARA (Peroxisome Proliferator Activated Receptor Alpha) is a Protein Coding gene.
+Diseases associated with PPARA include Fatty Liver Disease and Alcoholic Cardiomyopathy.
+Among its related pathways are Development Ligand-independent activation of ESR1 and ESR2 and cAMP signaling pathway.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and receptor activity.
+An important paralog of this gene is NR1D2.

 UniProtKB/Swiss-Prot for PPARA Gene

 Ligand-activated transcription factor.
 Key regulator of lipid metabolism.
 Activated by the endogenous ligand 1-palmitoyl-2-oleoyl-sn-glycerol-3-phosphocholine (16:0/18:1-GPC).
 Activated by oleylethanolamide, a naturally occurring lipid that regulates satiety.
 Receptor for peroxisome proliferators such as hypolipidemic drugs and fatty acids.
 Regulates the peroxisomal beta-oxidation pathway of fatty acids.
 Functions as transcription activator for the ACOX1 and P450 genes.
 Transactivation activity requires heterodimerization with RXRA and is antagonized by NR2C2.
 May be required for the propagation of clock information to metabolic pathways regulated by PER2.